intel/rohd-hcl/doc/components/divider.md

 The outputs of the divider module are:

 * `quotient` => the result of the division
+* `remainder` => the remainder of the division
 * `divZero` => divide by zero error indication
 * `validOut` => the result of the current division operation is ready
 * `readyIn` => the divider is ready to accept a new operation

-The numerical inputs (`dividend`, `divisor`, `quotient`) are parametrized by a constructor parameter called `dataWidth`.
+The numerical inputs (`dividend`, `divisor`, `quotient`, `remainder`) are parametrized by a constructor parameter called `dataWidth`.
 All other signals have a width of 1.

 ## Protocol Description

 To initiate a new request, it is expected that the requestor drive `validIn` to high along with the numerical values for `dividend` and `divisor`.
 The first cycle in which `readyIn` is high where the above occurs is the cycle in which the operation is accepted by the divider.

-When the division is complete, the module will assert the `validOut` signal along with the numerical value of `quotient` representing the division result and the signal `divZero` to indicate whether or not a division by zero occurred.
+When the division is complete, the module will assert the `validOut` signal along with the numerical values of `quotient` and `remainder` representing the division result and the signal `divZero` to indicate whether or not a division by zero occurred.
 The module will hold these signal values until `readyOut` is driven high by the integrating environment.
-The integrating environment must assume that `quotient` is meaningless if `divZero` is asserted.
+The integrating environment must assume that `quotient` and `remainder` are meaningless if `divZero` is asserted.

+### Mathematical Properties

+For the division, implicit rounding towards 0 is always performed.
+I.e., a negative quotient will always be rounded up if the dividend is not evenly divisible by the divisor.
+Note that this behavior is not uniform across all programming languages (for example, Python rounds towards negative infinity).

+For the remainder, the following equation will always precisely hold true: `dividend = divisor * quotient + remainder`.
+Note that this differs from the Euclidean modulo operator where the sign of the remainder is always positive.

 ## Code Example